ArceLopera/ArceLopera.github.io/_posts/2020-10-06-Edutainment2019_AR.md

 categories:
   - Education
 tags:
-  - UX Research
+  - User Engagement
-  - Novel Interfaces
+  - XR Interfaces
 ---

 User engagement and information understanding was assessed for a basic electronics tutorial